Kamloops Estate Lawyers

-Even when estate have been carefully planned, disputes can arise.
+Even when estates have been carefully planned, disputes can arise.
 Estate litigation occurs in a variety of circumstances and can include:

 - • Wills Variation claims by children and spouses seeking to change or contest a Will to increase the amount of an estate they will receive.

-- • Claims that a Will is unfair and unfair disinheritance.
+- • Claims that a Will or disinheritance is unfair.

 - • Challenges to the validity of a Will on the basis of undue influence or lack of mental capacity.

-- • Claims to bring joint assets, which transferred outside of an estate, into the estate and be distributed in accordance with the terms of the Will.
+- • Claims that joint assets that transferred outside of an estate are held in trust for the estate and should be distributed according to the terms of the Will.

 - • Claims for compensation from the estate by individuals or businesses that provided work or services to the deceased person but were not paid for these contributions.

-- • Requests by beneficiaries of an estate to have the court intervene if an Claims for compensation from the estate by individuals or businesses that provided work or services to the deceased person but were not paid for these contributions. executor is not administering an estate properly.
+- • Requests by beneficiaries of an estate to have the court intervene if an executor is not administering an estate properly.

 - • Requests by beneficiaries of an estate that the executor provide a financial accounting to be reviewed by the court to ensure that the estate was administered correctly.

-- • Applications to the court to approve a Will that was not made correctly.
+- • Applications to the court to correct or approve a Will that was not made correctly.